ghaskins/riak_wiki/pages/Building-a-Development-Environment.md

 ### Download and install the latest Erlang

-Running Riak requires Erlang R13B04 or later.
 We have platform specific instructions written up for downloading Erlang located [[here|Installing Erlang]].
-If you don't already have Version R13B04 installed, go do so and hurry back.
+If you don't already have Erlang installed, go do so and hurry back.

 ### Download the source code of the latest Riak version